Greece CV Writing Guide

 Greece CVs are extensive, detailed and usually in chronological order - starting with your first job and ending with your most recent position.
 Write down everything that makes you an interesting candidate for an employer, considering that a lot of paper looks impressive to a Greek recruiter.

 Begin your Greece CV with your name, nationality and contact information including your telephone number.
 Often CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

-Also list any skills you may possess, e.g. if you have a commercial driver’s license, computer programs in which you are proficient, how many words per minute you type, etc. Add positions of responsibility you held mentioning whether you were a president of a club or a football captain, etc. Mention your native tongue and describe level of fluency for the other languages with reference to the spoken and written levels.
+Also list any skills you may possess, e.g. if you have a commercial driver’s license, computer programs in which you are proficient, how many words per minute you type, etc. Add positions of responsibility you held mentioning whether you were a president of a club or a football captain, etc. Mention your native tongue and describe the level of fluency for the other languages with reference to the spoken and written levels.

 Practical experience is considered very important - whether you worked part-time or full-time.
 List responsibilities you had in each job with starting and leaving dates, their locations and your titles - emphasizing areas relevant to the position for which you are applying.
 Include apprenticeships and university projects.
 Where possible, mention the number of employees for which you were responsible.

 Make your Greece CV more effective by providing examples to illustrate your achievements.
-Use power words and action verbs such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc. Bullet point these at the start of a sentence for maximum impact.
+Use power words and action verbs such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc. Bullet points these at the start of a sentence for maximum impact.

 Leisure activities are optional, but much appreciated.